-Wider Array of Services
+Wider Array of Microsoft Cloud Services

 Apart from the obvious increase in speed, local businesses stand to benefit in other ways.
 Firstly, some financial institutions (and Government) are required to keep their data in the country, so they could never use a Microsoft hosted service.

 However, when the data centre is located here, they can suddenly benefit from the mail and licensing solutions attached to Office 365.
 Furthermore, there are certain services such as Skype for Business PABX, which have never been released in SA.
-These will now become available with the new centre.
+These will now become available to the new centre.
 Indeed, you could soon use Microsoft as your telephony partner and Skype for Business as your PABX!